 Carry out Fire Prevention Trainings for Employees

 Preventing a fire from happening is as important as being prepared.
-Therefore, a proper fire prevention training may help in keeping fire from igniting.
-Here are some simple practices that should be taught and strictly adhered by everyone.
+Therefore, proper fire prevention training may help in keeping a fire from igniting.
+Here are some simple practices that should be taught and strictly adhered to by everyone.

-Properly dispose off combustible/flammable materials such as cardboard boxes, wood pallets and containers daily to avoid piling up.
+- Properly dispose of off combustible/flammable materials such as cardboard boxes, wood pallets, and containers daily to avoid piling up.

-Rules and regulations such as not smoking inside the building should be strictly implemented.
-Assign a designated smoking area and cigarette butts should be properly disposed.
+- Rules and regulations such as not smoking inside the building should be strictly implemented.
+Assign a designated smoking area and cigarette butts should be properly disposed of.

 Fire and Emergency Response Training for Employees

 As they say, "ignorance is bliss".
 However, in times of an emergency such as fire, the lack of knowledge and information present great risks.
 When someone faces danger or fear, they tend to panic and lose their cognitive senses making it difficult to think clearly.
 This happens especially when they lack knowledge about what to do.
 Thus, your fire preparedness plan should include fire emergency training for your employees.